Psykotikism/Mutant_Tanks/README.md

 		{
 			"Tank Name"				"Test Tank" // Tank has a name.
 			"Tank Enabled"				"1" // Tank is enabled.
+			"Tank Chance"				"59.0" // Tank has 59% chance of spawning.
 			"Skin-Glow Colors"			"255, 0, 0, 255 | 255, 255, 0" // The string should not contain any spaces.
 		}
 	}